Skip to Content

 Sold Out

-Rough cut emerald bracelet with gold-plated silver links
+Rough cut sapphire bracelet set on gold-plated silver links

 £85.00